rtoy/f2cl/src/NOTES.md

 Some of the key changes needed to make this work, but I don't know if mpfun works or not yet.

-o mpfun has a block data subprogram.
+* mpfun has a block data subprogram.
 We now handle this now by cheating.
 We rewrite the block data statement into a subroutine statement for a routine named /blockdata/.
 This seems to work, after getting symbol-macrolets into the initialization part of the